Thai National Parks

 Visiting

-One mistake many visitors make when getting to the park is; they hit “Kui Buri National Park” on their navigator and follow the suggested route.
-When searching, Google Maps or other navigators will simply mark the headquarters area of the park and draw a route accordingly.
-That’s not where the wildlife watching area is, so it is important to know where to get to.
+A common mistake many visitors make when arriving at the park is entering "Kui Buri National Park" into their navigation system and following the suggested route.
+When you search this way, Google Maps or other navigation systems will direct you to the park's headquarters.
+However, this is not where the wildlife watching area is located, so it's crucial to know the correct destination.

-The best way to get a good picture of the whereabouts of the wildlife watching area and other relevant spots is to open the map of Kui Buri National Park from this page.
-By zooming in/out or panning the map it is possible to see the location of the different spots in the park, the roads, checkpoint, but also, when zoomed out enough and paned, other national parks and attractions in the area can be seen.
+To accurately locate the wildlife watching area and other relevant spots, it's best to open the map of Kui Buri National Park from this page.
+By zooming in and out or panning the map, you can identify the locations of different areas within the park, the roads, checkpoints, and, when sufficiently zoomed out, other nearby national parks and attractions.

 Getting to the wildlife watching area